 - Any happy moment Claudius has, which are few and far between, especially as the fate of Rome and his family sink further despite his efforts.

-- Pretty much every scene between Claudius and Augustus, standing out from his family Augustus happily openly loves his grandson (not even caring to much or blaming the boy when Claudius's disabilities ruins his point of a speech trying to get several nobles to marry so to father better children for Rome) and is the only one not to underestimate him.
+- Pretty much every scene between Claudius and Augustus.Standing out from most of his family, Augustus openly loves his grandson (not even caring too much or blaming the boy when Claudius's disabilities ruins his point of a speech trying to get several nobles to marry so to father better children for Rome) and is the only one not to underestimate him.
 Even in Claudius's final hallucination, amongst the others more cynical and uncaring speeches to him, Augustus alone happily congratulates him on his successes and becoming emperor as he suggested he might all those years earlier.